 If you have a CT scan for your seizures coming up, the team at the hospital will walk you through the steps and how to prepare.
 They might tell you to:

-The procedure itself is normally fairly quick, and the whole process rarely takes more than 30 minutes.
-A technician at the hospital will be operating the machine from a room next door, and they can hear and see you, and you’ll be able to speak with them if you need.
-The Mayo Clinic has a great guide on what to expect from your CT scan.
+The procedure itself is normally fairly quick, and often takes about 30 minutes (but it can last longer, depending on the type of scan being done).
+A technician at the hospital will be operating the machine from a room next door, and they can hear and see you, and you can normally speak with them if you need.

 Are there any dangers with CT scans?

-If you are pregnant, then you must tell your doctor before having a CT scan for seizures as the radiation could affect your baby.
-Again, the risk is low, but it’s better to discuss it with them.
+If you are pregnant, then tell your doctor before having a CT scan for seizures as the radiation could affect your baby.

 Testing: Introduction to epilepsy tests